Persisting Frida Scripts¶

 app.attach_script(script, runtime=ScriptRuntime.RUNTIME_QJS, spawn=True, standup=0)

-It's important to note the difference between spawn mode and normal mode.
-In normal mode, if the application exits for some reason, it will wait until the application is started again before performing the injection; it will not start the application on its own.
-Therefore, you may need to start the application yourself through code or manually for the injection to proceed.
-In spawn mode, however, even if the application exits, it will be automatically started, and the injection will be performed.
+Note that spawn mode differs from normal mode: In normal mode, if the application exits for some reason, normal mode waits for the application to start before injecting, and will not launch the application on its own, so you may need to start the application manually or through code to continue injection.
+In spawn mode, however, even if the application exits, it will automatically restart the application and perform injection.

-This API will remove a Frida script that has been installed in an application.
-The script will also be detached from the application process, and FIRERPA's script manager will no longer monitor the script's health status or perform re-injections after a crash.
+Remove the Frida script that has been installed in the application; the script will also be unloaded from the application process.
+At the same time, FIRERPA's script manager will no longer monitor the script's running state, nor will it re-inject after a script error.

 app = d.application("com.android.settings")